ozgurgulerx/learnaks/03 - Deploy a service onto the cluster & Test scaling & basic functionality/README.md

 <img width="887" alt="image" src="https://user-images.githubusercontent.com/97877847/211479560-8713e2ab-e1cc-4623-8ea7-457671a0f58a.png">
 You see two pods one for the backend and one for the frontend.
-You see two services.
+You see three services.
 The first one is for the backend and is of "ClusterIP" type.
-The second is for the frontend and is of "LoadBalancer" type.
+The second is for the frontend and is of "LoadBalancer" type. \
 You will also see two deployments and two ReplicaSets.

 You can see the same via the portal too...
 <img width="1216" alt="image" src="https://user-images.githubusercontent.com/97877847/211556241-5341c562-c099-4e56-aba3-3bccea606ed0.png">